 - Higher HRV means there is a right balance and your body is responsive to both systems (parasympathetic and sympathetic).

-- Lower HRV means there is overstimulation of sympathetic nervous system, which can indicate higher stress level.
+- Lower HRV means there is overstimulation of the sympathetic nervous system, which can indicate a higher stress level.

 Peloton And Garmin Stress Management